infominer33/infominer33.github.io/_posts/2019-05-06-not-about-me.md

 I would encourage everyone to devote as much time and energy to studying tech as possible.
 Every technical skill we learn makes us that much more valuable as a user of the web.

-I'm pretty sure, that in a few years, after the world catches up, there will be far fewer opportunities available than today.
+I'm pretty sure, that in a few years, after the world catches up, the opportunities may not be as abundant.
+At the very least, it won't be as simple to create content like what I do, after many others people follow suit with their own versions skyscraper publishing. (as I will leave detailed instructions for over at [web-work.tools](https://web-work.tools))

 ## Use the Digital Tools

 Learning how to publish on GitHub is a gateway to [learning code](https://19.re-publica.com/en/session/disrupting-education-learn-code).

-Even if you don't wanna code, knowing how to use GitHub means you can participate in open-source projects, and [learning to publish web content for free](https://web-work.tools/github-pages-starter-pack/) on a platform for collaborative\open-source development is AWESOME!!! (and not even that hard!!!!!!)
+Even if you don't wanna code, knowing how to use GitHub means you can participate in open-source projects, and [learning to publish web content for free](https://web-work.tools/github-pages-starter-pack/) on a platform for collaborative\open-source development is AWESOME!!! (not even that hard!!!!!!)

 There are plenty of ways to cultivate value, simply by learning technical tools, without the need to write software.